DavidMercier/TriDiMap/doc/map_options.rst

 ---------------------------

-Simple grid (corresponding to a regular pattern) or markers grid showing indent positions can be plotted on an indentation map, in order to help for the overlay of the mechanical map onto the microstructural map.
+Simple grid (corresponding to a regular pattern) or markers grid showing indent positions can be plotted on an indentation map, in order to help for `the overlay of the mechanical map onto the microstructural map <https://tridimap.readthedocs.io/en/latest/mapping.html#overlay>`_.

 .. figure:: ./_pictures/markers.png
    :scale: 40 %